A few germs normally won’t kill you, but in a post-SHTF scenario, it’s a whole different world.

 Wash Your Hair

 How can you keep your hair clean during SHTF situations?
 You don’t need to shampoo it every day, for starters.
-But when your hair needs serious cleaning, you can use things that you already have in your home, like:
+But when your scalp and locks need serious cleaning, you can use things you already have at home, like:

 - Baking soda